WelcomePAC: Ohio Senate split ticket campaign

-In late 2022, WelcomePAC organized a series of press conferences throughout Ohio featuring local leaders with Republican backgrounds supporting Democratic Congressman Tim Ryan's campaign for Senate against Republican author and venture capitalist J.D.
-Vance.
+In late 2022, WelcomePAC organized a series of press conferences throughout Ohio featuring local leaders with Republican backgrounds supporting Democratic Congressman Tim Ryan's campaign for Senate against Republican author and venture capitalist JD Vance.
 The group also ran digital advertisements in the state, encouraging voters who had split their tickets between Republican Governor Mike DeWine and Democratic Senator Sherrod Brown in 2018 to consider voting for Ryan in 2022.

-In late October 2022, the group announced an advertising campaign to persuade both moderate and Trump-aligned Republicans not to vote for J.D.
-Vance and encourage them to split their tickets in support of Tim Ryan.
+In late October 2022, the group announced an advertising campaign to persuade both moderate and Trump-aligned Republicans not to vote for JD Vance and encourage them to split their tickets in support of Tim Ryan.
 The six-figure campaign consisted of print, radio, and digital ads.
 Despite unexpectedly competitive poll numbers against Vance, Ryan received minimal support from national Democratic Party committees.
 According to Dayton-based NBC News affiliate WDTN, WelcomePAC was the only national Democratic group to invest significantly in supporting Ryan's campaign.
 In November 2022, Ryan lost the race for Senate.